mozilla-releng/relengdocs/taskcluster/scopes.rst

 Restricted scopes
 ~~~~~~~~~~~~~~~~~

-We define `cot_restricted_scopes <https://github.com/mozilla-releng/scriptworker/blob/dd0eed21354ecfabbe5838ea3cf730ff0630a3dd/src/scriptworker/constants.py#L361-L445>`__ in scriptworker.
+We define Chain of Trust `cot_restricted_scopes <https://github.com/mozilla-releng/scriptworker/blob/dd0eed21354ecfabbe5838ea3cf730ff0630a3dd/src/scriptworker/constants.py#L361-L445>`__ in scriptworker.
 These are scopes that can only run on specific allowlisted trees or ``tasks_for``.